 Our judgement can be clouded by fantasy — we think a certain school can bring us legitimacy, talent and clout.
 But in the end, it’s just a school.
 Consider carefully the cost of your dream school and what price you might pay many years down the road.
 And know, too, that there are some great schools out there which might cost far, far less.

 Moving to New York City to attend graduate school felt like the right decision at the time.
 I was majoring in an arts-based field and would be in the center of the action.

 But a few months after graduation, I moved across the country to be with my partner in Portland, Ore.
 I heard it was a creative city, but hadn’t anticipated how difficult it would be to find a job in the arts there.

 Geography is an extremely important factor in your career and future earnings.
 Whether you decide to go to graduate school or not, consider how your location will affect your post-college career prospects.

 Are there jobs in your field in the area?
 If not, will you move and to where?
 Will your new city have jobs available in your field?
 What is the average pay?
-Consider how the answers to these questions might affect your ability to repay your loans.
+Consider how the answers to these questions might affect your ability to repay your grad school loans.

-I was sure that it would be easy to get a new job with bigger pay.
+I was sure that it would be easy to get a new job with higher pay.
 But right after the heels of the recession, I graduated and found myself making less than I ever had — and not for lack of trying.
 Having an obscure arts degree and moving to a smaller city had a major impact on my wages.